EmmanueleVilla/quantum_tests/README.md

 #### Test 8
 Trying the oracle training with a 4x4 graph.
 Train data composed by nearly 700 graphs, 50:50 distribution.
 Trainable params: 135.

+First try: Starting fitness is 0.4342.
+After 30min it's 0.4630

+Second try with bigger initial jumps: Starting fitness is 0.4162.
+After 30min it's 0.4306

-First try: Starting fitness at 16:15 is 0.389
+Third try: I found out there's a COBYLA optimizer that can be customized. trying with that one.
+Starting fitness at 18:30 is 0.38.
 [IN PROGRESS]